nnethercote/perf-book/src/profiling.md

   domain-specific insights into parts of your code.
 - [Coz] performs *causal profiling* to measure optimization potential.
 It has Rust support via [coz-rs].
+- [flamegraph] is a Cargo command that uses `perf`/`DTrace` to profile your code and then displays the results in a flame graph.

 [perf]: https://perf.wiki.kernel.org/index.php/Main_Page
 [Hotspot]: https://github.com/KDAB/hotspot